digdir/dialogporten-frontend/packages/node-logger/README.md

 Logger for nodejs that uses [pino](https://github.com/pinojs/pino) as the logger tool.
-Allows for both a prettified log and a more machine readable log depending on environment
+Allows for both a prettified log and a more machine readable log depending on environment.
+Exports an instance of `pino.Logger`

 ## Usage